 I have 2 different methods that I use to make sugar-free chocolate chips, so I shared them both here and you can choose which one works best for you.

-Homemade Chocolate Chips: Method 1
+Keto-Friendly Chocolate Chips: Method 1

 The first method I use to make homemade chocolate chips is to use cocoa butter or cacao butter.
 It is a bit expensive but very delicious and one bag will last for a long time.